-My family and I spent our 2009 summer vacation in California, visiting friends, relations, and In-N-Out Burger, the best company I've ever seen.
+We're back from our summer vacation in California to visit friends, family, and In-N-Out Burger, the best company I've ever seen.

 In some ways, In-N-Out was the highlight of our trip west.
 Yes, we spent time on the beach.
 Yes, we had fun catching up with relatives.
 There were days we went without the tasty comfort of a Double-Double and fries.